Skip to main content

 On June 2, 2002 the District experienced a very large fire on Iron Mountain.
 Approximately 4,400 woodland acres and 100 homes and out-buildings were destroyed.
 Fortunately, there was no loss of human life.
 After the fire, a review of procedures resulted in the District expanding training on the Urban-Wildland Interface.
 New training requirements meeting the National Wildfire Coordinating Group (NWCG) qualifications were instituted.

 The next large fire was above the town of Coaldale on BLM land.
-The fire started lightning in September 2007 burned around 340 acres.
+The fire started by lightning in September 2007 burned around 340 acres.
 BLM officers used the fire as a mitigation project.

 In May of 2008, the Ferguson Fire erupted and exhibited the same weather patterns and fire conditions as the Iron Mountain Fire.
 Fortunately, only 380 acres were destroyed.
 This was due in part to better equipment and a higher level of training.
 Both the Iron Mountain and the Ferguson Fires were within our district’s boundaries.